sampsyo/cs6120/content/blog/2025-5-13-superopt/index.md

 ### Contributions
 In this project, we integrate multiple linear programming solvers into an e-graph-based electronic design automation (EDA) tool.
 By using the [good_lp](https://github.com/rust-or/good_lp) library to implement an exact extractor in the [egg](https://github.com/egraphs-good/egg) library, the EDA tool can now use a larger set of solvers.
 Our good\_lp-based exact extractor is [available](https://github.com/neel-patel-1/egg) and can be used by any projects using the egg library (not just logic synthesis for FPGAs).
-We evaluate the performance of our exact extractor in the context of logic synthesis using the EDA tool, which transforms designs specified in the verilog hardware description language into designs targetting FPGAs or ASICs.
+We evaluate the performance of our exact extractor in the context of logic synthesis using the EDA tool, which transforms designs specified in the Verilog hardware description language into designs targetting FPGAs or ASICs.

 ## Optimizing RTL using E-Graphs